AdobeDocs/campaign.en/help/v8/start/monitor.md

 | **Tier 3: Software** | Web API availability | Unable to process HTTP requests or execute API calls |
 | **Tier 3: Software** | Inbound interactions | Unable to process inbound interactions |

+>[!NOTE]
+>
+>Adobe Campaign Cloud Services is built on a multi-cloud strategy and offers deployments on AWS and Azure.
+Due to vendor differences, monitoring capabilities differ between AWS, Azure, and other data center deployments.
+The table above applies to Campaign Cloud Services customers hosted on AWS unless stated otherwise.
+Note also that Adobe Campaign does not currently expose all monitoring data used by On-Call engineering to customers.

 ### Technical workflows {#technical-workflows}

 Technical workflows are essential processes that run in the background to maintain your Campaign instance.